samyakgaur/Front-End-Web-Development-Workshop/ReadME.md

 ## Front End Web Development ##

-This repository was used to explain web developent to first year engineering students
+This repository was used to explain web developent to first year engineering students.

 Basic codes to learn HTML and CSS